 13. Cuddle after sex

 The time immediately after sex can be as important and special as the lovemaking itself.
-After sex, make sure you have a cuddle rather than falling to sleep or rushing off to do other things.
+After sex, make sure you have a cuddle rather than falling straight to sleep or rushing off to do other things.
 Even just a few minutes of cuddles and kisses is reassuring and puts a positive seal on your lovemaking.
 It reinforces that you both value the special time you have just had together.

 The time immediately after sex can be as important and special as the lovemaking itself.